Board of Directors

 Mr. Lippincott taught as a member of the faculty at the Harvard University Graduate School of Education, as the Assistant Headmaster of the Stowe School and in three Pennsylvania schools.
 He holds a Bachelor’s degree from Swarthmore College and a Master’s degree in Educational Technology from Harvard University.

-Principal Scientist, Adobe Systems
+Senior Principal Scientist, Adobe Systems

-David Simons is a Principal Scientist at Adobe Systems in Dynamic Media Advanced Product Development (APD).
+David Simons is Senior Principal Scientist at Adobe Systems in Dynamic Media Advanced Product Development (APD).
 He co-founded The Company of Science & Art (CoSA) in 1990.
 CoSA created After Effects, and was acquired by Aldus Corporation in 1993 and merged with Adobe Systems in 1994.
 After Effects has become one of the top software applications for the visual effects and motion graphics industries, producing over half a billion dollars in total revenue for Adobe since 1994.
 David served as the Engineering Manager for After Effects for fourteen years before moving into his current senior position at Adobe, leading the APD group in Seattle.
-David has authored more than ten patents related to digital compositing and animation and holds a B.Sc. in Computer Science from Brown University.
+David has authored more than twenty patents related to digital compositing and animation and holds a B.Sc. in Computer Science from Brown University.

 Founder of Volition LLC and Senior Advisor to New Profit